Nursing Assistant Shot, Killed Inside Jefferson University Hospital, 2 Officers Injured In Shootout; Suspect In Custody, Police Say

 The suspect was wearing body armor and armed with multiple weapons, including an AR-15, according to officials.

-Chesley Lightsey, with the district attorney’s office, says the suspect’s motive is unknown, but the preliminary investigation leads them to believe the two were friends and the victim was targeted.
+Chesley Lightsey, with the District Attorney’s Office, says the suspect’s motive is unknown, but the preliminary investigation leads them to believe the two were friends and the victim was targeted.

 The @philadao’s Chesley Lightsey says authorities are still investigating a motive in connection to this morning’s shootings that killed a hospital worker and injured two officers https://t.co/hOTWj52Crm pic.twitter.com/GXnchvVIt7